 Lisa G. Arrowood is a Founding Partner of Arrowood Peters.
-Previously a Founding Partner of Todd & Weld LLP and a partner and associate at Hale and Dorr, she has over twenty-five years' experience practicing law in the areas of business litigation, employment disputes, medical malpractice, personal injury and legal malpractice.
+Previously a Founding Partner of Todd & Weld LLP and a partner and associate at Hale and Dorr, she has over thirty years' experience practicing law in the areas of business litigation, employment disputes, medical malpractice, personal injury and legal malpractice.
 She is well known for her ability to try to a jury, judge or arbitrator breach of contract claims, medical malpractice cases, legal malpractice cases, sexual harassment and other employment claims and all forms of business tort cases.
 She has litigated cases in state and federal courts in Massachusetts, New Hampshire, Vermont, New Jersey, Texas, Virginia, Rhode Island, Nevada, and Connecticut.
 Her extensive jury trial experience resulted in her induction into fellowship in the American College of Trial Lawyers in 2000.
 She has been described in Chambers USA, America's Leading Lawyers for Business as a "dynamic courtroom attorney" and "a force of nature" with "tremendous talent" in cross-examination.

 Lisa Arrowood has extensive experience in all forms of business litigation, including: breach of contract and misrepresentation disputes, disputes concerning non-competition agreements and other restrictive covenants, breach of fiduciary duty cases; and unfair business practices cases.
 She has represented both publicly traded corporations and family businesses.
 She has successfully tried to resolution numerous business dispute cases.
 In May 2011, Ms. Arrowood, together with Jed DeWick, obtained a preliminary injunction on behalf of an international financial services company prohibiting a former high-level employee from competing with the company or soliciting its customers.
 Ms. Arrowood has also successfully prosecuted trademark cases involving the mark "Better Homes and Gardens" for Meredith Corporation, and successfully defended Dr. Barry Sears in a trademark case brought by Abbott Laboratories concerning the "Zone" diet related marks.